lorainelab/strapdown.js/README.md

+# About this repository

+The Loraine Lab uses branch "main" as our main line of development.
+This repository was imported from github, where the main line of development is "master."
+As needed, we will cherry-pick new commits to the master branch being made on github onto our "main" branch.

+* * *

 # StrapDown.js (on GitHub)
 [StrapDown.js](https://naereen.github.io/StrapDown.js/) is an awesome web script to write nice-looking webpages in pure Markdown, with no server side compilation.